MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

 Mexico schooling was only temporary: my dad injured his back and we lost our house in Compton, California.

+School in Mexico was rough.

 The local kids would throw rocks at me and discriminate because I had an "American" accent.

-The lunch ladies would not give me the ~$0.20 lunch of bean soup because we were "American" and we could afford to pay more.
+The lunch ladies would not give me the $0.20 lunch of bean soup because we were "American" and we could afford to pay more.

 All chaos that happened in our life gets dealt with quickly because we take no shit from anyone.